sjitech/huffman_encoding.js/README.txt

 simple javascript code for huffman encoding

-You can run in browser's console  (or node.js, then need input from stdin and Ctrl+D to finish or use file redirect)
+You can run in browser's console or node.js.

+From node.js:
+>>> node huffman_encoding.js < file_path

+From browser's console:
+paste all code from huffman_encoding.js, then you can type commands such as following:

 >>> test_huffman_encode('emergency_call')